-GRI STANDARD DISCLOSURE LOCATION LOCATION Material Topic: Supplier Diversity GRI 3: Material Topics 2021 3-3 Management of material topics Information on lessons learned and engagement with stakeholders is not available currently, and we do not anticipate gathering this information within this reporting period.
-GRI 414: Supplier Social Assessment 2016 414-1 New suppliers that were screened using social criteria 100 percent of new suppliers in the United States and Canada were screened using social criteria questions through our vendor management system.
-Suppliers not serving the United States or Canada markets were not screened.
-414-2 Negative social impacts in the supply chain and actions taken 84 suppliers have been suppliers, 7 were identi Actual or potential neg pliers to determine improvem No relationships have b been terminated with assesse ed suppliers at this time.
-Material Topic: Employee Health & Well-being GRI 3: Material Topics 2021 3-3 Management of material topics Information on lessons management is not ava reporting period.
-See Appendix A and Employee Health & Well-being Location 3-3 GRI 401: Employment 2016 401-1 New employee hires and employee turnover Hires by gender: F 948 M 743 U 13 Hires by regionAPAC592Canada96EMEA468LatAm315US1233Grand Total2704 Turnover by region: APAC 39.4% CANADA 26.8% EMEA 26.8% LATAM 34.4% US 22.8% AII 27.9% Turnover by gender: Male: 8.1% Female; 20.2% Due to DJEH's practices regarding employee confidentiality, we do not share information on rate and age group of new hires.
+GRI STANDARD DISCLOSURE LOCATION NOTES AND OMISSIONS Material Topic: Supplier Diversity GRI 3: Material Topics 2021 3-3 Management of material topics Information on lessons anticipate gathering thi ole currently, and we do not See Appendix A and Supplier Diversity Location 303, GRI 414: Supplier Social Assessment 2016 414-1 New suppliers that were screened using social criteria sing social criteria questions es or Canada markets were 414-2 Negative social impacts in the supply chain and actions taken 84 suppliers have been assessed for social impacts using a third-party assessment service.
+Of those 84 suppliers, 7 were identified as having a significant actual or potential negative social impacts.
+Actual or potential nega ative social impact s identified by third-party stem from la ack of disclosure.
+DJEH has not yet engag ged with low-perfo rming supp liers to determine improve ment.
+No relationships have been terminated with assessed suppliers at this time.
+Material Topic: Employee Health & Well-being GRI 3: Material Topics 2021 3-3 Management of material topics Information on lessons learned and engagement with stakeholders regarding effectiveness of topic management is not available currently, and we do not anticipate gathering this information within this reporting period.
+See Appendix A and Employee Health & Well-being Location 3-3 GRI 401: Employment 2016 401-1 New employee hires and employee turnover Hires by gender: F 948 M 743 U 13 Hires by region APAC Canada EMEA LatAm US Grand Total 592 96 468 315 1233 2704 Turnover by region: APAC 39.4% CANADA 26.8% EMEA 26.8% LATAM 34.4% US 22.8% All 27.9% Turnover by gender: Male: 8.1% Female; 20.2% Due to DJEH's practices regarding employee confidentiality, we do not share information on rate and age group of new hires.
 We also do not share the total number of employee turnover.

-GRI STANDARD DISCLOSURE LOCATION NOTES AND OMISSIONS 401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees employees working (part and full time) cost: • Life • Accidental death • Long-term disabi • Employee assista • Wellness program lity Ince and financial counse reek ee of eling Medical (Dental Vision Supplement Short-ter Long-ter Health ar Health Sate Legal Auto/Hor Commute This inform (includes prescription ental Life Insurance rm disability rm disability buy up (nd Dependent Care I avings Account me/Renters/Pet Insu e (to enhance the employ (to enhance the employ Flexible Spending Accou rance rer paid program) er paid program) unts 401-3 Parental leave A. FY20 - Male: 761, Female: 1,927 FY21 - Male: 853, Female: 2,205 FY22 - Male: 1003, Female: 2,693 B. FY20 - Male: 27, Female: 89 FY21 - Male: 38, Female: 105 FY22 - Male:38 , Female:160 C. FY20 27, Femai FY21 - Ma Female: 1 FY22 - M Female: 1 le: 81 ale: 38, 103 lale: 37, D. FY20 - Male: 23, Female: 60 FY21 - Male: 32, Female: 96 FY22 - Male: 31, Female: 134 E. FY20 - Male: 100% and 85%, Female: 91% and 74% FY21 - Male: 100% and 84%, Female: 98% and 93% FY22 - Male: 97% and 82%, Female: 93% and 84% This information is not available for locations outside the US and we do not anticipate gathering this information in the future.
+GRI STANDARD DISCLOSURE LOCATION NOTES AND OMISSIONS 401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees employees working (part and full time) cost: • Life • Accidental death • Long-term disabil • Employee assista • Wellness program lity nce and financial counse veek ee of Eligible employees also can Medical (includes prescrip Dental Vision Supplemental Life Insuran Short-term disability Long-term disability buy the Health and Dependent Cathealth Savings Account Legal Auto/Home/Renters/Pet In Commute This information is not availanticipate gathering this information tion drug) ce (to enhance the emplo p (to enhance the employ re Flexible Spending Acco yer paid program) ver paid program) punts 401-3 Parental leave A. FY20 - Male: 761, Female: 1,927 FY21 - Male: 853, Female: 2,205 FY22 - Male: 1003, Female: 2,693 B. FY20 - Male: 27, Female: 89 FY21 - Male: 38, Female: 105 FY22 - Male:38, Female:160 C. FY20 27, Fema FY21 - M Female: 1 FY22 - M Female: 1 lele: 81 23, Female: 60 lale: 38, FY21 - Male: 32 103 Female: 96 lale: 37, FY22 - Male: 31 FY21 - Male: 100% This information is not available for locations outside the US and we do not anticipate gathering this information in the future.